All Saints (group): 2013–2016: Second reunion and Red Flag

 On 25 May 2013, original All Saints member Simone Rainford died from kidney cancer a month after her 38th birthday in her home in Greenwich.

-In November 2013, it was announced that the group would be officially reforming for a second time to support the Backstreet Boys for five dates across the UK and Ireland in 2014.
+In November 2013, it was announced that the group was officially reforming for a second time to support the Backstreet Boys for five dates across the UK and Ireland in 2014.
 The same year, they performed at G-A-Y and V Festival.
 Blatt said in an interview that the group had no plans to record new material and were "just taking each day as it comes and doing it for pure enjoyment".
-On 27 January 2016, it was confirmed that All Saints would release their fourth studio album Red Flag on 8 April 2016.
+On 27 January 2016, it was confirmed that All Saints would release their fourth studio album, Red Flag, on 8 April 2016.
 The lead single from the album, "One Strike", preceded the album on 26 February 2016.

 On 22 February 2016, All Saints announced their first headlining show in over a decade at London's KOKO.
 On 15 March 2016, the group announced their first headlining tour in 15 years in support of their 2016 comeback album, Red Flag.
-The Red Flag Tour would visit 10 British cities throughout October 2016, beginning in Newcastle upon Tyne and ending in Norwich.
-The group revealed that the tour set list would comprise all of their successful singles as well as some tracks from Red Flag.
+The Red Flag Tour visited 10 British cities throughout October 2016, beginning in Newcastle upon Tyne and ending in Norwich.
+The group revealed that the tour set list comprised all of their successful singles as well as some tracks from Red Flag.

 Red Flag debuted at number 3 on the UK Albums Chart.
-The group confirmed the second single from the album would be "This Is A War" and third would be "One Woman Man".
+The group confirmed the second single from the album would be "This Is A War" and third "One Woman Man".

-On 22 October 2016, it was announced that All Saints will support Take That on their UK & Ireland tour in May and June 2017.
+On 22 October 2016, it was announced that All Saints will support Take That on their Wonderland Live tour in May and June 2017.

 2017–2022: Testament and indefinite hiatus

 On 19 March 2017, the group confirmed that recording had begun on their fifth studio album.
 As with their previous albums, Karl "K-Gee" Gordon was involved in the production, as well as William Orbit, who produced "Pure Shores" and "Black Coffee".

 On 29 May 2018, the group announced via their official Instagram account the name of their fifth album, Testament, along with its release date of 11 July 2018.
 The group's first single from the album, titled "Love Lasts Forever", debuted on BBC Radio 2 on 31 May.
 The group embarked on a national tour in celebration of the release of the record the same year.

 On 14 April 2020, the group released a cover of "Message in a Bottle" with Sting.
-An "Official Studio Video" was released on 20 April 2020. the band were special guests for three nights on The Wild Dreams Tour in 2022.
-This would mark the final time the group would appear together following their indefinite hiatus.
+An "Official Studio Video" was released on 20 April 2020.
+The band were special guests for three nights on Westlife's The Wild Dreams Tour in 2022.
+This marked the final time the group appeared together following their indefinite hiatus.